Hypergraph polynomials and the Bernardi process: Shellability

 Now we are in a position to explain the connection between internal activities of hypertrees and internal semi-activities of Jaeger trees.

-\begin{coroll} For a Jaeger tree $T$, the number of internally semi-passive edges of $T$ with respect to the emerald $T$-order (of the edges of $\bip\HH$) equals the number of internally inactive emerald nodes in $\mathbf f_E(T)$ with respect to the emerald $T$-order (of $E$). \end{coroll}
+\begin{coroll} For each Jaeger tree $T$, the number of its internally semi-passive edges with respect to the emerald $T$-order (of the edges of $\bip\HH$) equals the number of internally inactive emerald nodes for $\mathbf f_E(T)$ with respect to the emerald $T$-order (of $E$). \end{coroll}

 Next we turn to proving that simplices corresponding to Jaeger trees form a shellable dissection.
 First we show that they form a dissection.

 \begin{thm} For any ribbon structure (and base node and base edge) on the connected bipartite graph $G$, of color classes $E$ and $V$, the simplices in the root polytope $Q_G$ corresponding to the $V$-cut Jaeger trees form a dissection of $Q_G$. \end{thm}